amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 Similarly, in Old Kannada, `naranuṁ naranaṁdananaṁ`, `kāliṁdeyuṁ kaiyiṁdeyuṁ`, `drōṇaṁgaṁ ninagaṁ`, `jādiyattaṇiṁdeyuṁ kēdageyattaṇiṁdeyuṁ`, `caladoḷamācāradoḷaṁ`, `alliyumilliyumelliyaṁ` etc., `um` presents one or more things for the rest of the sentence.

-Though this analysis applies to the accusative case as well, the variation in Old Kannada of the collectivising/conjugating suffix  `um` applying before the accusative suffix (`aṁ`/`am̐`/`ə̃`) seems peculiar.
+Though this analysis applies to the accusative case as well, the variation in Old Kannada of the aggregating suffix  `um` applying before the accusative suffix (`aṁ`/`am̐`/`ə̃`) seems peculiar.
 I.e., in the above example from śabdamaṇidarpaṇaṁ, `avarumaṁ aṁtakanormeye`, i.e., `avar + uṁ + aṁ => avarumaṁ`.
-But in Modern Kannada (perhaps in Middle Kannada too), the collectivising/conjugating suffix `ū` applies after the accusative suffix just like in the other casess.
+But in Modern Kannada (perhaps in Middle Kannada too), the aggregating suffix `ū` applies after the accusative suffix just like in the other casess.
 For example, the Modern Kannada "translation" of the above Old Kannada example would be `avarannū aṁtakanommeye`, i.e., `avar + annu + ū => avarannū`.